Tyulis/3DSkit/doc/BNTX.md

 - 3B : <unknown>
 - q  : Texture's name offset
 - q  : Texture container offset (see above)
-- q  : Texture table offset (same use as the Texture Container's field)
+- q  : Texture data levels table offset, points on an array of 64-bits integers that point to the different levels of the texture
 - q  : User data offset
 - q  : Texture pointer, used only at runtime
 - q  : Texture view pointer, used only at runtime